Tour de France 2020, a ride into the unknown | DW | 28.08.2020

 One thing is clear: the Tour de France achieves a large part of its fascination through a central factor: proximity.
 It is precisely this factor that could now become the event's biggest problem.

-Virologist Schmidt-Chanasit wars that aerosols could also become a problem in the open air if distancing rules are disregarded and face coverings are not worn.
+Virologist Schmidt-Chanasit warns that aerosols could also become a problem in the open air if distancing rules are disregarded and face coverings are not worn.

 "This could trigger a super-spreading event,” he said.